spencey-IFL/LLM_Mobile_App_Pen_Test/LLM_BASELINE_SECURITY_TESTING_PROMPTS.md

-# LLM Prompts for Baseline Android Security Testing Coverage
+# LLM Instruction Set for Baseline Android Security Testing Coverage

 **Instructions:** For baseline coverage, copy and paste each of the following sections into your LLM (Copilot, ChatGPT, Claude, etc.) with the relevant artifacts attached or pasted.